A Map of Kent

 Peter Barber

-Map sheets open to 53x74cm printed on Chagall Bianco paper by Cordenon.
+Map sheets open to 53 x74 cm printed on Chagall Bianco paper by Cordenon.

-28 double-page spreads including index map, map of Canterbury and Subscribers’page
+28 double-page spreads including index map, map of Canterbury and Subscribers’ page

-Kent Map Order Form Revised
+Kent Map Enquiry Form

 Name